jdevfullstack-tutorials/code-testing/README.md

 ## Unit Tests And Integration Tests
-Unit tests and integration tests are the most common tests that are being reffered to mainly because these two tests should be done
+Unit tests and integration tests are the most common tests that are being referred to mainly because these two tests should be done
 (most of the time) by
 the developer himself.

-Other test just like black box testing will be done by another person, usually a tester.
+Other tests just like black box testing will be done by another person, usually a tester.